-- Use this form to record professional partner activities with your assigned faculty. • - Initial and date each activity in the column provided. • - Attach appropriate documentation to verify classroom visitation, review of lesson • plans, etc. - Return completed checklist to professional partner coordinator. •
+- Use this form to record professional partner activities with your assigned faculty. - Initial and date each activity in the column provided. - Attach appropriate documentation to verify classroom visitation, review of lesson plans, etc. - Return completed checklist to professional partner coordinator.

+1 1

 Instructor Quarter/Year

 Professional Partner Department

 Professional Partner recommendations/comments:

-Before the teaching assignment begins, the new instructor should complete the following: Instructor initials/date Professional Partner initials/date
+Before the teaching ng assignment begins, the new Instructor Professional Partner

+instructor should complete the following: initials/date initials/date

-CAMPUS Understand s the purpose of iiitiuis/ dute iiittiuis/ dute
+CAMPUS Understands the purpose of

 POLICY the Professional Partner Program

 Understands where to find the

 Faculty Handbook and Faculty

 Contract on the LCC website

 Met with the division dean and

 reviewed new faculty

 onboarding checklist

 Met with the department chair and

 other members of the department

 Received an official Course Plan(s)

 Received a sample course syllabus

 Received access to course

 materials

 Received an employee ID card (if

 CAMPUS applicable)

 INFORMATION Received an LCC Email address

 which is used as the primary

 method of email

+ı 1

 Understands the campus mail

 system and email system

 Understands how to use the

 campus telephone system

 Understands how to access and use

 Google Drive

 Knows where to find LCC forms

 Knows the location of copy

 machines and how to copy, scan,

 and send

 Understands how to copy

 instructional materials

 Understands how to receive

 instructor copies of textbooks from

 publishers

 Understands how to order

 textbooks through the LCC

 Bookstore

 Understands how to procure office

 supplies from the LCC Bookstore

 Knows whom to call if unable to

 conduct a course session

 Knows when and how to report a

 sick day, personal day, or other

 types of leave

-Knows whom to call if unable to conduct a course sessionImage: Constraint of the sessionKnows when and how to report a sick day, personal day, or otherImage: Constraint of the session

-ce the term is underway, the new instructor will continue vork with their professional partner to ensure they: Instructor initials/date Professional Partner initials/date I N Understand how to add / drop students, and how to release instructor permissions S Understand how to develop a lesson plan Т Created a lesson plan for-professional partner review R Taught a course session in the presence of their U Professional Partner С Reviewed course visitation appraisal with the Professional Т Partner; signs form Ι Understand the process of Student Evaluation of instruction
+ce the term is underway, the new instructor will continue work with their professional partner to ensure they: Instructor initials/date Professional Partner initials/date I N Understand how to add / drop students, and how to release instructor permissions S Understand how to develop a lesson plan T Created a lesson plan for-professional partner review R Taught a course session in the presence of their U Professional Partner C Reviewed course visitation appraisal with the Professional T Partner; signs form I Understand the process of Student Evaluation of instruction

-0 Participated in the student evaluations process for all Ν courses taught A L Understand how to access and use ctcLink, EAB Navigate, and Canvas I S Understand test proctoring services for face-to-face and DE students S U E Understand services available to students in the Learning Commons E S Understand how to submit grades through ctcLink 3 Understand how to review, sign, and submit faculty contracts through ctcLink
+O N Participated in the student evaluations process for all courses taught A L Understand how to access and use ctcLink, EAB Navigate, and Canvas I S Understand test proctoring services for face-to-face and DE students S U Understand services available to students in the Learning Commons E S Understand how to submit grades through ctcLink Understand how to review, sign, and submit faculty contracts through ctcLink